lmh4686/T3A2-A/README.md

 1. Get an array of reservations from the Reservation collection that have the same date value with the date provided in the Booking Info (Except the time at this stage for simplicity)
 2. Filter the reservation array to get another array of reservations that have similar time from (Booking Info's time - 1h 30min) to (Booking Info's time + 1h 30min) and similar number of seats (same number of table seats with the Booking Info's number of guests or one more number of table seats than the Booking Info's number of guests).
 This will eventually return an array of unavailable tables that is matched with the provided conditions from the Booking Info.
 3. Check if there's any reservation reserved by the same mobile number.
 This will prevent customers book again accidentally.
 The reason why we implement this after the process of the number 2 is to allow customers to book again on the different dates or time (lunch/dinner).
 4. If the reservation found that has been made by the same customer, return error.
-Otherwise, get all tables from the 'Table' collections and filter to get a table that is not in the unavailable tables.
+Otherwise, get all tables from the 'Table' collections and find a table that is not in the unavailable tables.
 This will return an available table that satisfies the condition provided from the 'Booking Info'.
+If there's no available table, return error.
-5. Insert booking info and tableId into the 'Reservation' collection.
+5. If an available table is found, insert the provided booking info with the found available tableId into the 'Reservation' collection.
 6. Return the newly created document in the 'Reservation' collection.

 ### Admin login